sneakysneak/docs/pages/connector-authentication/salesnexus_docs.md

    ![salesnexus setup](./images/salesnexus_setup_3.png)

-9. Paste in your API Key and click 'Next'

-The connector is now authenticated and ready to use.
+9. Paste in your API Key and click 'Next'.
+The connector is now authenticated and ready to use